 Cats can develop arthritis at any age but it’s most common in senior cats who are over the age of 7.
 Symptoms of arthritis can become especially pronounced during winter if your cat becomes cold and inactive.
 By learning the signs of arthritis, you can recognise them early on and take action to care for your pet before their joints become too sore.
 Most cats with arthritis will have difficulty or hesitation jumping onto the bed or couch, while others will start to mat their coats as they find it painful to turn and groom themselves.
 Some may even become uncharacteristically aloof or aggressive.
 If they have very painful joints, cats may be sore when patted or picked up.
 If your cat is showing any of these symptoms of arthritis, book an appointment at your local Greencross Vets where they can create a multipoint plan to manage your cat’s arthritis.

 Flea, tick and worm treatments

 Don’t forget to regularly brush your cat in winter, especially if they’re of a breed which develops undercoats.
 While this thicker fur can help to insulate your cat from the cold, if you don’t help your cat to maintain it, the matting can cause your pet discomfort.
 Using a good quality brush to remove unwanted fur is an important routine to maintain in winter to ensure that your cat doesn’t develop mats or knots.
+This will also enhance the bond between you and your kitty.
 Explore our range of cat grooming products to find the right items to keep your cat healthy this winter.